solita/solita.github.com/_posts/2024-06-05-keycloak-24-saml.md

 ---
 layout: post
-title: Keycloak 24 and suomi.fi login with a single certificate
+title: Debugging Keycloak and suomi.fi
 author: topipoh
 excerpt: Since version 24, Keycloak refuses to decrypt SAML assertions using a signing certificate.
 This is how we worked around it.
 tags: